Reader, I have done something weird…

 But essentially it’s not quite as easy as I’d thought.
 Going round the school for my second child struck home the woes; that I know the feelings, and, ridiculous attempts at going undercover aside, there’s still all the emotions of your child starting school.
 It almost feels worse as for me, this is my baby, and probably my final one.
 I think.
 I know she’ll be great and I’m struck with a heady sense of having all that time back, for me, but I know that it’ll just be me hanging round the house, and I know, you know, from the first time round, that this is it now and everything changes from September.

-And also, we need to actually remember to send the form in.
+And also, we need to actually remember to send the primary school application form in.

 P.S.
 I’d make the world’s worst spy.